Hall Valley Road For OHV Driving

 Note: Colorado residents must register their off-highway vehicle with the Colorado State Parks (303) 866-3437.
 Non-residents are not required to register in Colorado, if they are registered in their home states.
 All off-highway vehicles must have an approved muffler and spark arrester.
 These requirements are subject to change so make sure to contact the Colorado State Parks prior to using your off-highway vehicle.

-Overall, Hall Valley Road is the 39th most popular OHV & 4wd jeep trail of all 61 OHV routes in Colorado.
+Overall, Hall Valley Road is the 31st most popular OHV & 4wd jeep trail of all 61 OHV routes in Colorado.
+Several of the better ohv/4wd trails are nearby Hall Valley Road including Slaughterhouse Gulch Trail, Webster Pass OHV, Red Cone Road and Kenosha Pass - Twin Cone Road.